The News-Gazette (Champaign–Urbana): History

+Awards and recognition

 The News-Gazette has consistently been an Illinois Press Association award-winning newspaper for editorial and advertising excellence.
 The newsroom has been honored with IPA's Mabel S. Shaw Memorial Trophy an unprecedented seven consecutive times under vice president of news Jim Rossow and editor Jeff D'Alessio.
 Additionally, The News-Gazette has been named one of Editor & Publisher's 10 Newspapers That Do It Right three times in that span in addition to three honorable mentions.

-Since 2008, The News-Gazettes advertising department has been awarded the Illinois Press Association's Annual James S. Copley Memorial Sweepstakes Award for Daily Newspaper Advertising Excellence 6 times.
-This is considered to be the top honor available and is awarded for overall excellence in advertising.